willwhitney/willwhitney.github.io/_posts/2021-01-24-parallel-training-jax.md

 ## Conclusions

 Practically anytime you're training a neural network, you would rather train several networks.
-Whether you're running multiple random seeds to make sure your results are reproducible, you're sweeping over learning rates to get the best results, or (as shown here) you're ensembling to improve calibration, there's always _something_ useful you could do with more runs.
+Whether you're running multiple random seeds to make sure your results are reproducible, sweeping over learning rates to get the best results, or (as shown here) ensembling to improve calibration, there's always _something_ useful you could do with more runs.
 By parallelizing training with JAX, you can run large numbers of small-scale experiments lightning fast.

-Running a small network on a GPU is a bit like buying an apartment building and then living in the janitor's closet.
-Get your money's worth by training dozens of networks at once instead!

 ---